DKenefake/smolprng/README.md

 To live up to the name of ``SmolPRNG`` there are less then 1000 lines of code but implements over 22 different algorithms out of the box, can sample from 15 statistical distributions this includes all code + tests + docs + benchs.

-SmolPRNG is performance competative to the Rand Rust crate.
+SmolPRNG is performance competative to the Rand Rust crate and is much more straightforward to extend.

 ### Features